 Trying to buy a home in a hot housing market can be frustrating.
 It’s not impossible, though.
 Stay focused on what you can control.
 Maintain contact with your realtor and know what goes into making a reasonable yet competitive offer.
 Using a sale-leaseback to convert your equity to use for a larger down payment or cash offer can also give you an edge.
 You can eliminate your current mortgage, avoiding contingencies, and giving you an advantage on your next purchase.
 When the right house eventually comes along, a sale-leaseback can help put you in the right spot to win out against the competition.

 In an ideal world, you’d be able to find your perfect home quickly and have your offer accepted with little to no questions asked.
 Unfortunately, that’s not always how it happens.
-We have a solution for you!
-If you are still unsure of options to capitalization, after reading this article, consult a financial advisor to discuss your options.
+If you are still unsure of options to capitalization, consult a financial advisor to discuss your options.